Francis Bryan: Character

 Bryan was a distinguished diplomat, soldier, sailor, cipher, man of letters, and poet.
 However, he had a lifelong reputation as a rake and a libertine, and was a rumoured accomplice in the king's extramarital affairs.
 He was a trimmer, changing his views to suit Henry's current policy, but was also one of the few men who dared speak his mind to the king.
+Patronage and networks at court were crucial mechanisms of power, and Bryan understood and navigated them masterfully.
+His ability to adapt to shifting power allowed him to thrive where others fell.
+His career offers a window into the dangerous politics of Henry VIII’s reign.